kapishs/Predictive-Analytics-on-Housing-Prices/README.md

 The objective of this project is to develop a predictive model for housing prices using the Ames Housing dataset.
 The project focuses on preprocessing data, handling outliers and missing values, encoding categorical data, scaling features, and applying advanced modeling techniques to achieve optimal performance.

 Table of Contents
-Dataset
+1. Dataset
-Technologies Used
+2. Technologies Used
-Libraries
+3. Libraries
-Data Preprocessing
+4. Data Preprocessing
-Model Building
+5. Model Building
-Model Evaluation
+6. Model Evaluation
-Results
+7. Results
-Conclusion
+8. Conclusion
-Future Work
+9. Future Work
-License
-Dataset
+10. Dataset
 The dataset used in this project is the Ames Housing dataset, which contains 75 features describing various aspects of residential homes in Ames, Iowa, including physical characteristics, geographical locations, and other relevant factors that could influence housing prices.

 Technologies Used